cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 ### Compression and writing of `settings uuid`

-During the resource packaging process, the `uuid` of the resources involved in the build of the resource is continuously collected, and then organized into `setting.js`. `setting.js` will be written to the `build/src` directory generated after the build, and the `uuid` in the file will be compressed or not, depending on whether it is in debug mode or not.
-Organize all used `uuid` and store the `uuid` that appear more than twice in the `uuids` array, and replace them with indexes.
-All `assetType` that appear more than twice are also stored in the `assetTypes` array, and replace them with indexes.
+During the resource packaging process, the `uuid` of all resources involved in the build are continuously collected and then organized into `setting.js`. `setting.js` will be written to the `build/src` directory, which isgenerated after the build.
+The `uuid` in the file will be compressed or not, depending on whether it is in debug mode or not.
+Organize all used `uuid` and store the `uuid` that appear more than twice in the `uuids` array, and replaced with indexes.
+All `assetType` that appear more than twice are also stored in the `assetTypes` array, and replaced with indexes.

 #### Build resources